EMMEI96/HFS-harmonic_file_synthesizer/README.md

 3) clicking on the keyboard.

 Since the mouse should be busy changing the controls the best way to play is the first.
 The keyboard allows multi-touch, but is a **mono keyboard** (only one note at a time will be playing even if pressing more notes).
-When clicking on the keyboard it's better to not slide between keys.
+When clicking on the keyboard it's better to not slide between keys, unless the sound becomes grainy and it's necessary to wait a little bit for it to fix itslef.

 ### 4.2.Harmonizer : Modes , Chords, Variations